imagineLife/docker-thoughts/notes/DockerFile.md

 - docker reads it
 - docker builds the container from the dockerFile

+- Each line is an instruction, a part of the file's "proceedure"
 ### Make one
 #### make a directory
 - mkdir container-v1